serpentine-h2020/serpentine/notebooks/solarmach/README.md

 # Installation
 1. Make sure you have a recent version of [Anaconda](https://www.anaconda.com/products/distribution) installed.
-2. [Download this repository](https://github.com/serpentine-h2020/serpentine/archive/refs/heads/main.zip) and extract to a folder of your choice.
+2. [Download this file](https://github.com/serpentine-h2020/serpentine/archive/refs/heads/main.zip) and extract to a folder of your choice.
-3. Open your terminal/command line/Anaconda prompt, navigate to the folder containing the file `requirements.txt` in the downloaded repository, and run the following:
+3. Open your terminal/command line/Anaconda prompt, navigate to the downloaded (extracted) folder `notebooks/solarmach` that contains the file `requirements.txt`, and run the following:

 ``` bash
 $ conda create --name serpentine python=3.9